madprops/huebot/README.md

 Outputs a math calculation using math.js using BigNumbers with 64 bit precision.

+>remind

+Creates reminders for users that show when the user joins the room.

+>roll

+Simulates dice throwing.

 # Replacements

 Strings in some cases can get replaced to certain things depending on the keyword.